 The Board's primary responsibility is to provide effective governance over the Company's affairs and seeing that our business is managed to meet our goals and objectives and that the long-term interests of our shareholders are served.
 The Corporate Governance Guidelines adopted by the Board do not establish a fixed policy with respect to the separation of the offices of Chairperson and Chief Executive Officer.
 The Board believes that it should have flexibility to select the Chairperson and decide on the Board leadership structure, from time to time, in the context of the Company's specific circumstances at the time the determination is made and based on considerations that it deems to be in the best interests of the Company and its shareholders.
-The Bylaws of the Company and the Corporate Governance Guidelines provide that in the event the positions of Chairperson and Chief Executive Officer are held by the same person, the Board of Directors must appoint a Lead Independent Director from among its non-executive members
+The Bylaws of the Company and the Corporate Governance Guidelines provide that in the event the positions of Chairperson and Chief Executive Officer are held by the same person, the Board of Directors must appoint a Lead Independent Director from among its non-executive

-Effective immediately after the annual meeting held in June 2022, following the recommendation of the Governance Committee, the Board resolved to appoint Gerald P. Plush, who also serves as the Company's President and Chief Executive Officer, as Chairman of the Board.
-In connection with the appointment of Mr. Plush as Chairman of the Board, the Board also resolved to appoint Pamella J. Dana, Ph.D as Lead Independent Director of the Board, also effective immediately after the 2022 Annual Meeting.
-After the annual meeting held in June 2023, following the recommendation of the Governance Committee, the Board resolved to reappoint Mr. Plush and Dr. Dana as Chairman of the Board and Lead Independent Director, respectively.
+Since June 2022, following the recommendation of the Governance Committee, Gerald P. Plush, who also serves as the Company's President and Chief Executive Officer, was appointed by the Board as Chairman of the Board and, in connection with the appointment of Mr. Plush as Chairman of the Board, the Board also resolved to appoint Pamella J. Dana, Ph.D as Lead Independent Director.
+After the annual meeting held in May 2024, following the recommendation of the Governance Committee, the Board resolved to reappoint Mr. Plush and Dr. Dana as Chairman of the Board and Lead Independent Director, respectively.
 The Board evaluates its leadership structure annually to make changes as it deems appropriate.

 The Board considers that Mr. Plush's knowledge of the Company, its strategy and goals, his deep knowledge and understanding of the financial services industry and the challenges it is facing, coupled with his experience as President and Chief Executive Officer and his demonstrated leadership capabilities, benefits the Company, its employees, and shareholders.
-The Board believes that leadership by our Chairman, President and Chief Executive Officer, combined with oversight from our Lead Independent Director, and our strong, well-qualified directors (all of whom are independent, except for Mr. Plush and Mr. Wilson), Board Committee members and Board Committee Chairs provide an effective and independent oversight of the Company and allow the Company to implement and execute its business plan and key strategic initiatives at this time while meeting the challenges facing the industry and expectations of our shareholders.
+The Board believes that leadership by our Chairman, President and Chief Executive Officer, combined with oversight from our Lead Independent Director, and our strong, well-qualified directors (all of whom are independent, except for Mr. Plush), Board Committee members and Board Committee Chairs provide an effective and independent oversight of the Company and allow the Company to implement and execute its business plan and key strategic initiatives at this time while meeting the challenges facing the industry and expectations of our shareholders.